hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- Jos selaimesi ei osaa näyttää JSON-muotoista dataa formatoituna, asenna jokin sopiva plugin, esim.
 [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) -->
 <!-- helpottamaan elämääsi. -->

-If your browser doesn't have a way to format the display of JSON-data, then install an appropriate plugin, e.g. [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) to make your life easier.
+If your browser doesn't have a way to format JSON-data, then install an appropriate plugin, e.g. [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) to make your life easier.

 <!-- Ideana jatkossa onkin se, että muistiinpanot talletetaan palvelimelle, eli tässä vaiheessa <i>json-serverille</i>.
 React-koodi hakee muistiinpanot palvelimelta ja renderöi ne ruudulle.
 Kun sovellukseen lisätään uusi muistiinpano, React-koodi lähettää sen myös palvelimelle, jotta uudet muistiinpanot jäävät pysyvästi "muistiin". -->

-The idea, going forward, is to save the notes to the server, which in this case means saving to json-server.
+The idea going forward is to save the notes to the server, which in this case means saving to json-server.
 The React code fetches the notes from the server and renders them to the screen.
 When a new note is added to the application the React code also sends it to the server to make the new note persistent in "memory".

 <!-- json-server tallettaa kaiken datan palvelimella sijaitsevaan tiedostoon <i>db.json</i>.
 Todellisuudessa data tullaan tallentamaan johonkin tietokantaan. json-server on kuitenkin käyttökelpoinen apuväline, joka mahdollistaa palvelinpuolen toiminnallisuuden käyttämisen kehitysvaiheessa ilman tarvetta itse ohjelmoida mitään. -->